 When they assemble the Cetus3D in China, sometimes they don’t adjust the height of the Z-axis good enough.
 But thankfully it’s easy to fix.
-You have to remove the three screws that holds the Z-axis.
+You have to remove the three screws that hold the Z-axis.

 Lean the whole assembly back and loosen the hex screw for the Z-axis adjustment plate using the supplied wrench.

-retighten the nut that holds the attachment rail and re-assemble the Z-axis.
+Retighten the nut that holds the attachment rail and re-assemble the Z-axis.
 If you moved the Z-axis mounting plate the right amount, you should now be able to calibrate your Cetus3D printer.